TomAugspurger/pycps/docs/settings.rst

     * dd_store: path to an HDFStore for the data dictionary
     * monthly_path: subdirectory for monthly files
     * monthly_store: path to an HDFStore for the monthly files
+    * merged_store: path to the final HDFStore, containing the merged files.

 Paths can extend other paths by refering to the parent in curly braces.
 In this example, ``dd_path`` extends ``data_path``: